LCTT/TranslateProject/sources/tech/20171018 Learn how to program in Python by building a simple dice game.md

-Learn how to program in Python by building a simple dice game
+Translating by qhwdw Learn how to program in Python by building a simple dice game
 ============================================================

 ### Python is a good language for young and old, with or without any programming experience.